build-on-aws/content/tutorials/automating-multiple-environments-with-terraform/index.md

 ---
 title: "Automating multiple environments with Terraform"
-description: "How to manage a central main account for shared infrastructure with a dev, test, and prod account with Terraform."
+description: "How to manage a central main account for shared infrastructure with a dev, test, and prod account."
 tags:
     - terraform
     - codecatalyst
     - ci-cd
     - tutorial
+    - devops
     - infrastructure-as-code
     - aws
     - github-actions